torstenboettjer/python_mcp/README.md

 ### Hugging Face Inference Endpoints

-Using `gr.load()` is the **easiest and often recommended way** if the model is available on the Hugging Face Hub and supports inference endpoints, not need to download the model locally.
+Using `gr.load()` is an easy way to build a server with a model that is available on the Hugging Face Hub and supports endpoints.

 ```python
 import gradio as gr